Brunswick Area Television

 What is PEG access?

 Public, Education and Government, or PEG Access was created in the infancy of cable television, to allow local communities an outlet for creative programs, produced by their residents.
 Channel space is allotted to the local community by the operators.
-In Brunswick, we have four community channels seen on Time Warner Cable and WOW: our Government Access Channel, a Public Access Channel, an Educational Access Channel (operated by the Brunswick City Schools) and the Recreation Channel.
+In Brunswick, we have four community channels seen on Spectrum (formerly Time Warner Cable) and WOW: our Government Access Channel, a Public Access Channel, an Educational Access Channel (operated by the Brunswick City Schools) and the Recreation Channel.

 Our government channel includes a variety of programs, including live coverage of the regular meetings of Brunswick City Council and the Brunswick Hills Township Trustees.
 Local businesses are highlighted on The Buzz on Business.
 Interesting members of our community can be seen on Golden Years and Salute to Service.